Skip to main content

 Requirements for the Major

 The major requires 30 credits of coursework in African American studies core and elective courses.
-All coursework must be completed with minimum grades of C. A minimum of 15 credits of coursework in the major must be completed at UF.
 Core and elective courses are often cross-listed with other departments, enabling students to examine the African American experience from a variety of disciplines.

 Required Major Coursework